smrutikk/CDP-Bot/README.md

 # CDP Bot

-A powerful Customer Data Platform (CDP) assistant bot designed to streamline platform documentation queries and guide generation.
+A Customer Data Platform (CDP) assistant bot designed to streamline platform documentation queries and guide generation.
 This project integrates a Flask backend with a React frontend to deliver a seamless experience for developers.

 ## Features